 Compassion carefully selects the lodging for each trip, which is determined by many variables, such as safety, menu, location and amenities.
-It is the pleasure of our field staff to search out perfect accommodations for each trip.
+It is the pleasure of our local staff to search out perfect accommodations for each trip.

 Because they have relationships with hotels in their areas, local staff are often able to secure venues that offer Compassion generous discounts because of our frequent trips and our overall mission.
-Most hotels we utilize for Sponsor Trips are equivalent to United States’ four-star hotels (or higher).
+Most hotels we utilize for Exposure Trips are equivalent to United States’ four-star hotels (or higher).

 Of course, the accommodations vary depending on the country and what is available in the area.

 Depending on the size of your group, you may be transported by a mini-bus or coach.
 Normally our trips will have the same driver for the entirety of your stay.
 That driver will ensure that the bus is locked and commonly waits on-site for the group, for when they are ready to depart.

-Meeting Your Compassion child
+Meeting your Compassion child

 Undeniably, meeting your Compassion child will be the highlight of your trip and an unforgettable experience for you and your child.

 And if you are wondering about a language barrier, don’t worry!
 A translator will be on-hand throughout the day to ensure easy communication between you and your child.
-However the hugs, smiles and laughter you share with your Compassion child won’t need any translation!
+However, the hugs, smiles and laughter you share with your Compassion child won’t need any translation!

-Be prepared for a day of fun, laughter and — likely — a few happy tears.
+Be prepared for a day of fun, laughter and likely a few happy tears.

-Experiencing the Culture
+Experiencing the culture

 On a trip, you will get to experience different restaurants as well as receive meals at the hotel.
-All of the food that is provided during our trips is clean and safe.
+All of the food provided during our trips is clean and safe.
 At other times, the group may be offered a meal from a home visit or street vendor.
-Our trip leaders are very knowledgeable on what is and is not safe to consume internationally and will help guide you in making safe choices.
+Our trip leaders are very knowledgeable on what is and is not safe to consume while travelling and will help guide you in making safe choices.
 Remember that your trip cost includes meals, drinks and tips!

-Many travelers desire to travel with us to bless others.
+Many travellers desire to travel with us to bless others.
 You will be amazed how easy it is to bless children and their families simply by being present and wanting to learn about their country, communities and offering your prayers.